thinq4yourself/labster-landing-material-proto/README.md

 ## How to use
  - Place a image in `/img/portoflio/`
+ - Create posts to display projects with naming convention:
+   - `2007-09-04-t4y-6.markdown` OR `2007-09-04-t4y-6.md`
- - Create posts to display projects.
-Use the follow as an example:
+ - Use the follow front matter as an example:

 ```txt